jay-shenoy/ML_Fluid_heat/README.md

 # ML_Fluid_heat
 My journey in mastering AI/ML applied to numerical experiments/simulations

-I took break from my learning path of using AI/ML tools in fluid dynamics Restarting again in my PhD journey.
+I took break from my learning path of using AI/ML tools in fluid dynamics.
+Restarting again in my PhD journey.

 From where does data come ?